 Regulatory reforms are reshaping China’s API industry, fuelling consolidation and increasing compliance costs which has significant implications for the domestic market and global drug industry.
-In March, China’s State Council announced its intention to reorganise the Chinese Food and Drug Administration (CFDA), the agency that regulates the production of drugs and drug ingredients in the country1.
+In March, China’s State Council announced its intention to reorganise the Chinese Food and Drug Administration (CFDA), the agency that regulates the production of drugs and drug ingredients in the country .
 While details have not been disclosed, it is understood that the changes will involve combining the drug watchdog with agencies that regulate business, industrial quality control and product pricing .
 The reorganisation is part of a series of regulatory reforms impacting API production in China in recent years, many of which have focused on quality and harmonization with international standards .

 Chinese API sector

 The standards to which Chinese API manufacturers adhere vary depending on the markets they serve according to Scott Wheelwright, principal consultant at China-based consulting group Complya Asia.

 “Many suppliers have been in compliance with European and US regulations for many years, while others that supply only to the domestic market have not upgraded their facilities and quality systems except as they have been pushed by CFDA.

 In addition, China’s API industry is in a state of flux.
 In 2015 Government data suggests there were 7,000 to 9,000 [drug and API] manufacturers in China.
 Current estimates indicate there are around 4,500.